GUIDE 2024

 Document Control Procedures

-Document Manager Responsibilities
+Document Manager Responsibilities to Ensure Compliance

-• Managing a team of document management professionals.
+• Managing a team of document management professionals

-• Hiring and training team members.
+• Hiring and training team members

-• Creating operating procedures for the department.
+• Creating operating procedures for the department

-• Reviewing and updating departmental operating procedures.
+• Reviewing and updating departmental operating procedures

-• Developing document management plans, procedures, and processes.
+• Developing document management plans, procedures, and processes

-• Reviewing and updating document management plans, procedures and processes.
+• Reviewing and updating document management plans, procedures, and processes

-• Ensuring the security, accessibility, and proper distribution of organizational documents.
+• Ensuring the security, accessibility, and proper distribution of organizational documents

-• Ensuring the security, accessibility, and distribution of organizational documents.
+• Ensuring the security, accessibility, and distribution of organizational documents

-• Ensuring audit trails are maintained for all types of office documents.
+• Ensuring audit trails for office documents

-• Ensuring the confidentiality of sensitive information and documents.
+• Ensuring the confidentiality of sensitive information and documents

-• Selecting digital content management and document management tools.
+• Selecting digital content management and document management tools

-• Ensuring the integration of digital tools into daily processes through training.
+• Ensuring the integration of digital tools into daily processes

-• Assigning user privileges for digital tools to team members.
+• Assigning user privileges for digital tools to team members

-• Ensuring procedures for access approval and access control.
+• Ensuring procedures for access approval and access control

 • Automation of business workflows

-• Implementing document disaster recovery through document archiving.
+• Implementing document disaster recovery through document archiving

-• Ensuring compliance with the quality management systems (QMS).
+• Ensuring compliance with the quality management systems (QMS)

-• Conducting meetings and presentations related to document management.
+• Conducting meetings and presentations related to document management

 Document manager responsibilities

-Document Manager Skills
+Document Manager Skills for Technical Documentation

-• Management skills.
+• Management skills

-• Excellent verbal and written communication skills.
+• Excellent verbal and written communication skills

-• Presentation skills.
+• Presentation skills

-• Project management skills.
+• Project management skills

-• Experience with document management procedures, systems, and standards.
+• Experience with document management procedures, systems, and standards

-• Familiarity with productivity tools such as Microsoft Office.
+• Familiarity with productivity tools such as Microsoft Office

-• Familiarity with Electronic Document Management Systems (EDMS).
+• Familiarity with Electronic Document Management Systems (EDMS)

-• Familiarity with the document management standards for the industry that you work in.
+• Familiarity with the document management standards

-• Familiarity with industrial, national, and global standards for quality and control.
+• Familiarity with industrial, national, and global standards for quality and control

-• Familiarity with national and industrial regulations and legal requirements.
+• Familiarity with national and industrial regulations and legal requirements

 Document Manager Education Requirements